 |CAV drives (12x - 24x)||1,843,200 - 3,686,400||150-90|

-- Further information about the trailing x on a CD-ROM can be found on our x definition.
+- Further information on the "x" on a CD-ROM drive see our x definition.

 - What does max mean on 24x max CD-ROM drive?